onflow/cadence/docs/language.md

 ### Interface Implementation

-Implementations are declared using the `impl` keyword, followed by the name of interface, the `for` keyword, and the name of the composite data type (structure or resource) that provides the functionality required in the interface.
+Implementations for interfaces are declared using the `impl` keyword, followed by the name of interface, the `for` keyword, and the name of the composite data type (structure or resource) that provides the functionality required in the interface.